clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/gce.rst

         Refer to :ref:`security` for more details.

-   * Click the *Security* tab, copy and paste your SSH public key:
+   * Click the :menuselection:`Security` tab, copy and paste your SSH public key:

      .. figure:: figures/gce/40-ssh-key.png
         :scale: 50 %